NotEnoughCoins/NotEnoughCoins/README.md

 <ul>
 <li>/neckey <key> - Set API key so the mod knows what it is.</li>
-<li>/flip - Returns a list of suggested items to flip every minute.</li>
+<li>/flip - Returns a list of suggested items to flip whenever one is found.</li>
+<li>/minprofit - Set the minimum profit for a flip.</li>
 </ul>